MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 The following DSA options can be used:

-- **Group Managed Service Account (gMSA) (recommended)** – This is the recommended DSA option due to it’s more secure deployment and management of passwords.
+- **Group Managed Service Account (gMSA) (recommended)** – This is the recommended DSA option due to its more secure deployment and management of passwords.
 - **Regular user account in Active Directory** – This option is easy to get started with but requires additional management overhead of passwords.
 - **Local service account** – This option is used out-of-the-box and deployed by default with the sensor, no additional configuration steps are required.
 This option has limitations such as no support for SAM-R queries and multi-forest scenarios.